Being an Academic Student in Denmark

-- The Study and Career Guidance can assist and support you with practical aspects of studying in Denmark.
-This is also where you get help if you are in doubt about your choice of study, are considering your future career, or wishes to clarify your skills.
+- The Study & Career Guidance can assist and support you with different aspects of studying in Denmark.
+This is also where you get help if you are in doubt about your choice of study, are considering your future career, or wish to clarify your skills.

 - Student Counselling Service (Studenterrådgivningen) offer free professional help from psychologists, psychiatrists and social workers with psychotherapeutic education